stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

    f.groups[4.2].zip_groups(['positive','negative'])

-This would return a list of tuples of :py:class:`Stoner.Core.DataFile` objects where the tuples would be the first positive and first negative field files, then the second of each, then third of each and so.
+This would return a list of tuples of :py:class:`Stoner.Data` objects where the tuples would be the first positive and first negative field files, then the second of each, then third of each and so.
 This presupposes that the files started of sorted by some suitable parameter (eg a gate voltage).